-Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken and no longer provide enough support for the uterus.
+Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken until they no longer provide enough support for the uterus.
 As a result, the uterus slips down into or protrudes out of the vagina.

-Uterine prolapse can occur in women of any age.
-But it often affects postmenopausal women who've had one or more vaginal deliveries.
+Uterine prolapse most often affects people after menopause who've had one or more vaginal deliveries.

 Mild uterine prolapse usually doesn't require treatment.
-But if uterine prolapse makes you uncomfortable or disrupts your normal life, you might benefit from treatment.
+But uterine prolapse that causes discomfort or disrupts daily life might benefit from treatment.

-Mild uterine prolapse generally doesn't cause signs or symptoms.
-Signs and symptoms of moderate to severe uterine prolapse include:
+Mild uterine prolapse is common after childbirth.
+It generally doesn't cause symptoms.
+Symptoms of moderate to severe uterine prolapse include:

-Sensation of heaviness or pulling in your pelvis
+- Feeling heaviness or pulling in the pelvis

-Feeling as if you're sitting on a small ball or as if something is falling out of your vagina
+- Feeling as if you're sitting on a small ball

-Sexual concerns, such as a sensation of looseness in the tone of your vaginal tissue
+- Sexual concerns, such as feeling as though the vaginal tissue is loose